-Beta-blockers (e.g., atenolol*, metoprolol) and specific calcium channel blockers (e.g., diltiazem and verapamil) are medications used for rate control for people with a variety of heart conditions.
-These medications can be used for more than one purpose (e.g., they are also used to treat high blood pressure).
+Beta-blockers (such as atenolol, bisoprolol, carvedilol, metoprolol*,) and specific calcium channel blockers (e.g., diltiazem and verapamil) are medications used for rate control for people with a variety of heart conditions.
+Calcium-channel blockers (e.g., diltiazem, verapamil) may also be used for rate control.
+Often, these medications can be used for more than one purpose (e.g., heart rate control, high blood pressure, heart protection after a heart attack).
 Another medication, digoxin, has been used to treat arrhythmias for over 200 years.
 It is derived from a substance called digitalis.

 In certain people, the rate is too difficult to control with medications.
 In this case, a specialized cardiologist (an electrophysiologist) will put in a cardiac pacemaker and arrange to do a procedure called AV node ablation (burn) a few weeks later.
 With special tubes inserted into a vein in your leg, heat is applied around the AV node of the heart to block all passage of electrical signals.
 The pacemaker then controls your heart rate, making it beat regularly.